 F. Add the following at the end of Section 2:

-“Buyer” shall mean the party that agrees to purchase Gas as evidenced by the Transaction
+“Buyer” shall mean the party that agrees to purchase Gas as evidenced by an accepted Transaction

 Confirmation.

-2.28 “Contract Period” means the term of any particular Transaction agreed to by the parties as specified in the Transaction Confirmation.
+2.28 “Contract Period” means the term of any particular Transaction agreed to by the parties as specified in an accepted Transaction Confirmation.

 2.29 “Credit Support Document” Shall mean, as to a party (“the First Party”), a guaranty, hypothecation agreement, margin or security agreement or document, or any other document containing an obligation of a third party (“Credit Support Provider”) or of the First Party in favor of the other party supporting any obligations of the first party under this Contract.